Skip to content

 grant execute on myRDS_updatestats to user

-The CreateDatabaseAndObjects.sql script does the following:
+The CreateDatabaseAndObjects.sql script creates the following tables:

 Fragmentation is 0-9% = NOTHING